kernelci/tuxmake/README.md

 pip3 install -U --user tuxmake
 ```

-To upgrade tuxmake to the latest version, run the same command you ran to
+To upgrade TuxMake to the latest version, run the same command you ran to
 install it.

-## Running tuxmake from source
+## Running TuxMake From Source

-If you don't want to or can't install tuxmake, you can run it directly from the
+If you don't want to or can't install TuxMake, you can run it directly from the
 source directory.
 After getting the sources via git or something else, there is
 a `run` script that will do the right think for you: you can either use that
 script, or symlink it to a directory in your `PATH`.